-MUSC:215 Music in Christian Rituals.
+MUSC-215 Music in Christian Rituals

 Examines the theological and musicological aspects of artistic contributions to Christian worship as recognized in varied cultural settings.
-Same as RELI:215.
+Same as RELI-215.
 Prerequisite: Junior standing.
 4 SH.
-CC: Artistic Expression, Diversity Intensive, Interdisciplinary.
+CC: Artistic Expression, Diversity Intensive, Intendisciplinary.
+Offered every three years.

-MUSC:353 The Practice of Church Music.
+MUSC-353 The Practice of Church Music

 A practical course designed to introduce the student to the work of the church musician as planner, administrator, leader and resource person.
 Incorporates the examination of material for use with soloists, instrumentalists, handbells and choral groups of all ages and in various denominations.
 3 SH.
+Offered every three years.